Are your forks safe?

 - Anytime excessive heat is applied to any part of a fork – during repair, for instance – hidden damage may occur.
 This damage is often not visible to the naked eye.
 Magnafluxing can be used to determine if the metal of the fork has been compromised.
 This testing is best applied to trying to determine application effects on forks rather than an attempt to return one pair of forks into service due to the cost of testing.

-In summary, have your forks inspected at least once a year by a qualified service technician.
-As there are many other safety inspections required on your forklift outsourcing these inspections to your servicing forklift dealer as part of regular periodic maintenance is a good way to document these inspections and keep your plant safe by minimizing the dangers of using damaged forks in your operations.
+In summary, forklift safety is a serious matter especially when it comes to the forks. have your forks inspected at least once a year by a qualified service technicians.
+As there are many other safety inspections required on your forklift, outsourcing these inspections to your servicing forklift dealer as part of regular periodic maintenance is a good way to document these inspections and keep your plant safe by minimizing the dangers of using damaged forks in your operations.

 If you need to replace forks that have been damaged or worn, contact your nearby forklift dealer.
 Here are some part numbers for some popular fork sizes to get you started.